AihamAbusaleh/SecretSharing/README.md

 4- upload the slices into google drive or dropbox

-5- In order to reconstruct the original file, use the class RecombineFile.java, there is no RESTful method to download from the Cloud
+5- In order to reconstruct the original file, use the class RecombineFile.java.
+	there is no RESTful method to download from the Cloud